cert-manager/website/content/docs/configuration/venafi.md

 #### Username / Password Authentication

-NOTE: username / password authentication is deprecated and should only be used when connecting to TPP < 19.2.
-It requires the username and password of a TPP user to be stored in the Kubernetes cluster and it does not allow scoped access to the API.
-This means that if these credentials are leaked an attacker may gain long term access to the TPP API and web UI.
+NOTE: cert-manager uses a deprecated TPP endpoint for authenticating with a username and password. cert-manager has not been updated to use the newer authentication endpoint.
+Because of this limitation in cert-manager, you should only use username and password with to TPP < 19.2.

 ```bash
 $ kubectl create secret generic \